-We are offering warrant to purchaseClass A Units, with each Class A Unit consisting of shares of our common stock (together with the shares of common stock underlying such warrants, the "Class A Units") at a public offering per Class A Unit.
-Each warrant included in the Class A Units entitles its holder to purchaseshares of common stock at an exercise price per shares of common stock at an exercise price pershare of \$.
+We are offering 285,714 Class A Units, with each Class A Unit consisting of one share of common stock, par value \$0.001 per share (the "common stock") and a warrant to purchase half of one share of our common stock (together with the shares of common stock underlying such warrants, the "Class A Units") at a public offering price of per Class A Unit.
+Each warrant included in the Class A Units entitles its holder to purchase half of one share of common stock at an exercise price per share of .

-We are also offering to those purchasers whose purchase of Class A Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, if they so choose, in lieu of the number of Class A Units that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%), Class B Units.
-Each Class B Unit will consist of shares of Series A Preferred Stock, par value \$0.001 per share (the "Series A Preferred Stock"), convertible into shares of common stock and warrants to purchase shares of our common stock (together with the shares of common stock underlying such shares of Series A Preferred Stock and such warrants, the "Class B Units" and, together with the Class A Units, the "units") at a public offering price of \$ per Class B Unit.
-Each warrant included in the Class B Units entitles its holder to purchase shares of common stock at an exercise price per share of \$.
+We are also offering to those purchasers whose purchase of Class A Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, if they so choose, in lieu of the number of Class A Units that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%), 12,000 Class B Units.
+Each Class B Unit will consist of one share of Series A Preferred Stock, par value \$0.001 per share (the "Series A Preferred Stock"), convertible into 95.24 shares of common stock and warrants to purchase 47.62 shares of our common stock (together with the shares of common stock underlying such shares of Series A Preferred Stock and such warrants, the "Class B Units" and, together with the Class A Units, the "units") at a public offering price of \$ per Class B Unit.
+Each warrant included in the Class B Units entitles its holder to purchase 47.62 shares of common stock at an exercise price per share of \$

 The Class A Units and Class B Units have no stand-alone rights and will not be certificated or issued as stand-alone securities.
 The shares of common stock, Series A Preferred Stock and warrants comprising such units are immediately separable and will be issued separately in this offering.
-The underwriters have the option to purchase up to additional shares of common stock and/or warrants to purchase shares of common stock solely to cover over-allotments, if any, at the price to the public less the underwriting discounts and commissions.
+The underwriters have the option to purchase additional shares of common stock and/or warrants to purchase shares of common stock solely to cover over-allotments, if any, at the price to the public less the underwriting discounts and commissions.
 The over-allotment option may be used to purchase shares of common stock, or warrants, or any combination thereof, as determined by the underwriters, but such purchases cannot exceed an aggregate of 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and warrants sold in the primary offering.
 The over-allotment option is exercisable for 45 days from the date of this prospectus.

 Our common stock is listed on The Nasdaq Capital Market under the symbol "CBIO".
-The closing price of our common stock on March 10, 2017, as reported by The Nasdaq Capital Market, was \$6.37 per share.
+The closing price of our common stock on March 29, 2017, as reported by The Nasdaq Capital Market, was \$10.51 per share.
+All share and warrant numbers of the securities being offered included in this prospectus are based on an assumed public offering price per share of \$10.50.
 We do not intend to apply for listing of the warrants offered hereby or the shares of Series A Preferred Stock on any securities exchange or trading system.

 Investing in the units involves a high degree of risk.
-Before making any investment in these securities, you should consider carefully the risks and uncertainties in the section entitled "Risk Factors" beginning on page 12 of this prospectus.
+Before making any investment in these securities, you should consider carefully the risks and uncertainties in the section entitled "Risk Factors" beginning on page 13 of this prospectus.